-Our PALS Team is here to help you with any compliments, questions, comments or concerns you may have relating to our services.
+Our PALS and Complaints Team is here to help you with any compliments, questions, comments or concerns you may have relating to our services.
 We can also:

 - Provide confidential advice and support to patients and service users, their families and carers

 - Listen and respond to any compliments, comments or suggestions